Manikantatechis/pokemon/README.md

 # Pokemon - App
 ```
-Let’s make simple Pokemon App , which contains all the pokemon date
+Let’s make simple Pokemon App , which contains all the pokemon data.
 can search any pokemon and view them
+Also navigate through all the pages to manually select pokemon
 ```